Directly for the entire duration of studies

 If you come from outside the EU/EEA area, you usually need a student residence permit in order to come and carry out degree studies in Finland.

-Your first student residence permit can be granted to you for the entire duration of your studies, provided your passport is valid through the whole of that period.
+Your first student residence permit for bachelor's or master's studies in Finland can be granted to you for the entire duration of your studies, provided your passport is valid through the whole of that period.

 The permit allows you to work for a maximum of 30 hours per week.
 If your work is related to your degree (for example, practical training or thesis work) then this 30-hour restriction does not apply.